-Vowel digraphs are letter combinations in which the two vowels together make a single sound.
-(Some, like ‘au’ or ‘oi,’ are also diphthongs, in which the combination contains the basic sounds of both vowels, but they glide together to make one sound.)
-Here are some suggestions for sounding them out in unfamiliar words.
+Vowel digraphs are vowels written with two letters.
+Some are a single sound.
+Others, like ‘au’ or ‘oi,’ are 'diphthongs'.
+(Diphthongs contain the basic sounds of both vowels, but they glide together.)
+This page has some suggestions for sounding digraphs out in unfamiliar words.

-EA is often pronounced /iː/ like long E (as in the long vowel rule on the Short and Long English Vowels page with a link at the bottom of this page):
+EA is often pronounced /iː/ like long E (as in the long vowel rule on the English Vowels page):

 However, EA is also commonly pronounced like a short E (/ɛ/):

-EI is usually pronounced with a long A (/eɪ/):eight, neighbor, weigh, or with a long E (/iː/ ) after C: receive.
+EI is usually pronounced with a long A (/eɪ/):

 An old spelling rhyme goes: “I before E except after C, or when pronounced A as in neighbor and weigh.”)

-OU may be the most difficult vowel combination to guess.
+OU may be the most difficult digraph to guess.

-For a clear, more detailed explanation of digraphs and other English vowel sounds, along with practice activities, see the videos in English with Jennifer.
+For a more detailed explanation of digraphs and other English vowel sounds, (with practice activities), see this course on English Vowel Sounds and Spellings.